General Exploratory Bonus for Optimistic Exploration in RLHF: Exploratory Bonus and How It Can Fail

 \subsection{Exploratory Bonus}

-To improve the sample efficiency of iterative online RLHF, recent works~\citep{selm,vpo} introduce exploratory bonuses, which try to encourage optimistic exploration.
-These approaches modify the standard loop by adding an exploratory bonus term $\mathcal{L}_{\text{bonus}}$.
-Specifically, in the $t$-th iteration, the reward model $r_t$ and policy $\pi_t$ are optimized by
+To improve the sample efficiency of iterative online RLHF, recent works~\citep{selm,vpo} introduce exploratory bonuses, \rebuttal{which aim to encourage the policy model to explore the under-visited space given an optimistic reward estimation.
+These approaches modify the standard RLHF loop by adding an exploratory bonus term $\mathcal{L}_{\text{bonus}}$ in the reward modeling phase.} Specifically, in the $t$-th iteration, the reward model $r_t$ and policy $\pi_t$ are optimized by

 where $\kappa>0$ is a hyperparameter.
 By Eq.~\ref{eq:r}, the reward model $r_t$ should not only fit the observed data in $\mathcal{D}_t$, but also learn to maximize the bonus term $ \mathcal{L}_{\text{bonus}}(r)$.